 - 5.1.7 Rule Participants may request in writing for the ERA to extend the date to comply with the information requests from the ERA referred to this document.
 The ERA must consider the individual circumstances of the request and advise the Rule Participant of whether the extension has been granted, and if so details of the extension, and if not, the reasons for not granting the extension. - 5.1.8 In the event that a Rule Participant does not cooperate with an ERA investigation, the ERA may appoint a person to investigate the matter and to provide a report or other documentation as required.
 The Rule Participant under investigation is liable for the costs, unless the ERA otherwise determines, and must assist the person undertaking the investigation (clause 2.13.32 of the WEM Rules). - 5.1.9 Where the ERA decides that, in the course of its investigation, it needs to execute a search warrant, it must follow the requirements set out in Part 5, Division 2 of the WEM Regulations.
-These relate to: - (a) Authorisation of an officer or employee of the ERA, in accordance with Regulation 23. - (b) Application for search warrants, in accordance with Regulation 24. - (c) Announcements before entry, in accordance with Regulation 25. - (d) Giving a copy of the warrant to the occupier, in accordance with Regulation 26. - (e) Provision of copies of seized documents, in accordance with Regulation 27. - (f) Retention and return of seized documents, in accordance with Regulation 28. - 5.2 Investigation Process - 5.2.1 The ERA will generally become aware of a suspected breach of the WEM Rules and/or WEM Procedures through the monitoring or reporting processes set out in sections 3 and 4 of this document, respectively. - 5.2.2 Where the ERA forms the view that a matter identified through its monitoring processes is not a suspected breach, then the investigation processes set out in this document do not apply. - 5.2.3 Prior to making the assessment referred to in paragraph 5.2.2 of this document, the ERA may undertake detailed analysis, including examining data and other information available, and/or seeking further information from Rule Participants.
-This analysis may also include monitoring of specific or general behaviours by Rule Participants. - 5.2.4 Where the ERA forms the view that a matter identified through its monitoring processes is a suspected breach of the WEM Rules or WEM Procedures, the ERA will apply the risk-based approach described in section 2.1 to assign a risk rating
+These relate to: - (a) Authorisation of an officer or employee of the ERA, in accordance with Regulation 23. - (b) Application for search warrants, in accordance with Regulation 24. - (c) Announcements before entry, in accordance with Regulation 25. - (d) Giving a copy of the warrant to the occupier, in accordance with Regulation 26. - (e) Provision of copies of seized documents, in accordance with Regulation 27. - (f) Retention and return of seized documents, in accordance with Regulation 28. - 5.2 Investigation Process - 5.2.1 If the ERA determines that an investigation is required based on the breach risk rating, it will commence the investigation in accordance with its priority as assessed by the ERA. - 5.2.2 Once the ERA has commenced an investigation, it will notify the Rule Participant alleged to be in breach.
+(Note, the timing of this notification will depend on whether such notification could prejudice the investigation). - 5.2.3 The ERA must record the investigation on a public register provided that any information identifying Rule Participants is redacted or otherwise anonymised (clause 2.13.49A(a) of the WEM Rules).

-Refer clause 2.16C.8A of the WEM Rules.
+25 Refer clause 2.16C.8A of the WEM Rules.